 Surgery and medical procedures can be difficult for you and your child.
 While we can never fully remove the stress of a procedure involving your family, our pediatric anesthesiologists make sure you and your child are comfortable and safe during surgery.
 Our pediatric anesthesiology department is an important part of our surgical team.

 Pediatric anesthesiologists are specialists who help manage the medical care of your child before, during, and after surgery.
 They make sure your child is properly anesthetized (unconscious), if necessary, and continue to monitor vital signs throughout the procedure.

 Pediatric anesthesiologists also work to prevent and manage any pain during a procedure.
 They play a key role in deciding when your child is ready to go home or can be moved to a recovery area.

 Why is it Important to Have a Pediatric Anesthesiologist?

-We treat over 2,500 children a year, with a special emphasis on children under one year old, including neonatal and premature infants.
+We treat over 2,500 children a year, with a special emphasis on children under 1 year old, including neonatal and premature infants.
 We also see children with congenital heart disease and complex medical issues.